anuragvohraec/state-them/README.md

 ## 1.0.4
 1. Default value of for StateMachineWidget constructor.
 Now no more required to define constructor, if there is no super call.
+2. Added isShadow in `StateMachineWidget` constructor to set default shadow state
+3. Bug fixed for slotted items: should use shadow when a component has `slots`.

 ## 1.0.3
 1. Bug fixed: While create static list of applicable nodes, one muts not go down the custom elements and inside its children.